NucleoidMC/nucleoid-docs/docs/plasmid/getting-started.md

 # Getting Started

 ### Adding to Gradle
 Assuming you [already have a Fabric workspace set up](https://fabricmc.net/wiki/tutorial:setup), the first step to setting up Plasmid will be adding it to your gradle buildscript.
-You will need to add the maven repository as well as the plasmid dependency. `PLASMID_VERSION` should be replaced with the latest version from [our versions page](https://nucleoid.xyz/use).
+You will need to add the maven repository as well as the plasmid dependency.
+The Plasmid version should be replaced with the latest version from [our versions page](https://nucleoid.xyz/use).

 !!! info
 	This tutorial is currently updated for **Plasmid 0.5.x**.